aleksanderkoder/OzonAlerts/README.md

 The second parameter *"message"* is where you input the message you want to show in your alert.

-The third parameter *position* controls where on the screen the alert should be positioned.
+The third parameter *"position"* controls where on the screen the alert should be positioned.
 There are 6 options:
  1. "top-left" - Top left corner of screen.
  2. "top-middle" - Top middle of screen.
  3. "top-right" - Top right corner of screen.